objetos/p5.quadrille.js/docs/md/docs/io/clone.md

 # `clone()`

-Returns a deep copy of the quadrille.
+Returns a shallow copy of the quadrille.

 # Syntax